majkel808/PCB_design/LED_arduino_controller/readme.md

-# LED Arduino Nano Controller PCB designe
+# LED Arduino Nano Controller PCB Design

-## Project description
+## Project Description

-To gain a better understanding of the PCB design process, I wanted to design my own custom LED controller board for the wall-mounted Neon Light of my designe.
-The goal was to create my own PCB in CiruitMaker and later to manufactured it with JLCPCB.
-It was a test how fast can I create custom boards, for my future robotics projects.
+To gain a better understanding of the PCB design process, I wanted to design my own custom LED controller board for the wall-mounted Neon Light of my design.
+The goal was to create my own PCB in CircuitMaker and later to manufacture it with JLCPCB.
+It was a test of how fast I could create custom boards for my future robotics projects.

 <img src="https://github.com/majkel808/PCB_designe/assets/163661382/750a7a73-9e4b-4460-8934-f5710693bbf8" alt="20231005_1851ddd49" width="700"/>